lsaravia/Neutral/ModelDescription.md

 ## Hierarchical competition and neutral model

-The model can be compiled for simulating the transition between a competition Tilman's like model and a neutral model, modifing the parameter ReplacementRate.
+The model can be compiled for simulating the transition between a competition Tilman's like model [3] and a neutral model [4], modifying the parameter ReplacementRate.
 This parameter only works for hierarchical models: type 2 and 3.
 You have to define the following

-HIERARCHICAL_CONT

-if not defined the model use a ReplacementRate=1 for Hierarchical models and is faster because uses less random numbers.
+The pre-processor variable HIERARCHICAL_CONT if defined permits the use of ReplacementRate, if not defined the model assign ReplacementRate=1 for Hierarchical models, this slightly faster because uses less random numbers.

 ## References

 1. White EP, Ernest SKM, Kerkhoff AJ, Enquist BJ (2007) Relationships between body size and abundance in ecology.
 Trends Ecol Evol 22: 323–330. doi:10.1016/j.tree.2007.03.007.

-1. Giometto A, Altermatt F, Carrara F, Maritan A, Rinaldo A (2013) Scaling body size fluctuations.
+2. Giometto A, Altermatt F, Carrara F, Maritan A, Rinaldo A (2013) Scaling body size fluctuations.
 Proc Natl Acad Sci: 201301552. doi:10.1073/pnas.1301552110.

+3. Tilman D (1994) Competition and biodiversity in spatially structured habitats.
+Ecology 75: 2–16.

+4. Hubbell SP (2001) The unified neutral theory of biodiversity and biogeography.
+Princeton University Press.